keb/keb.now.sh/content/backlog.md

 * Celeste (finish B-Sides)

 ## Completed
+* Furi - **4/5**
+  * A hack-n-slash/bullet hell boss rush with a French-anime art that hearkens back to the cyberpunk samurai cartoons you may have watched as a kid.
+The mixture of parry-centric swordplay with bullet hell works very well, making for some exhilirating combat.
+Some of the bosses have a few poorly designed phases, but overall, the game has great focus and delivers what it promises.
+The acid-house electronic music also complements the gameplay fantastically.
+The writing and "cutscenes" are typical anime dreck.

 * No Players Online - **4/5**
   * An interesting (and free!) take on interactive horror that pays homage to first person shooters of the early 00s, and the all too common experience of revisiting a once beloved online multiplayer game, only to find that the servers are completely empty.
 The concept of haunted digital spaces inhabited by some tormented cyber entity is not a new one, but No Players Online does a great job of inspiring player curiosity and meta-commentary of just what this game actually is.
 "Completing" the game involves taking part in a kind of scavenger hunt ARG for clues, some of which involve downloading a completely different itch.io title to progress, and calling a phone number (that is now inactive, although the prerecorded message is now on Bandcamp).
 * OFF - **3/5**